anthumchris/web-dev-shell/README.md

-Quickly develop and test HTML, CSS, and JavaScript local web environment.
+Quickly develop and test HTML, CSS, and JavaScript in a modern, local web environment.

 ## NodeJS Prereqs